 Grollywood

 Update: Since our feature on Cheap Turtle, angry Germans have contacted us to say that of course this is not the worst Deep Purple tribute band name, and this accolade for sure belongs to a group called Die Bärbel im Rock.
 This roughly translates as Barbie in a skirt and also turns out to be a German pun: if a drunken Frankfurter (not a sausage, but a native of Frankfurt) tries to pronounce Deep Purple in Rock in his local dialect, it sounds phonetically exactly like Die Bärbel im Rock.
 Apparently.

 Thomas Duve kindly offered to demonstrate but then we discovered that we'd have to cover his bar bill, so as yet this theory remains unproven.
-Nevertheless, our entertainment manager Richard Head is busy planning an evening of German tribute bands right now.
+Nevertheless, our entertainment manager Richard head is busy planning an evening of German tribute bands right now.

+Grollywood